 Great Barrier Reef

 With Myrtle gone, it was time to go diving… Ahh, the Great Barrier Reef.
 I was so seasick!
 We had opted for a 3 day, 2 night liveaboard trip to get in a solid chunk of diving on the reef.
 At first I found it pretty daunting diving just Michael and I with no instructor/guide, but I soon got over it and loved the freedom.
 We managed lots of dives, including 2 night dives and an early morning one!
 It was nice seeing the reef at the different times of the day and noticing how much it changes.
 The liveaboard boat moved everyday so we saw a decent variety of reef.
-My favourite dive was the last one we did.
+My favourite dive was the last one.
 There just seemed to be so much going on, the water was beautifully clear and for the first time I felt comfortable under the water.

 Aside from the seasickness, this was an awesome trip and I finally got to grips with diving.
 Unfortunately it was a bit overcast all trip, no problems for us under the water, but unfortunately the GoPro just couldn’t cope with the low light.
 Hence the lack of beautiful photos across the reef.
 But, I assure you, it was there!

 Darwin is a little different.
 The weather is so hot and humid, and the town, well, it’s a little behind the times!
 The biggest noticeable difference was that we were now smack bang in the centre of crocodile country.
 There was no swimming in the ocean or the rivers, instead were big “ATTENTION” signs warning us of crocs in the area!
-Although saying that, we never did spot a croc outwith a day trip.
+But we never did spot a croc outwith a day trip.

 Needless to say, the main attractions in Darwin are croc related, so we jumped on the band wagon and embraced it!
 The crocs they have up Darwin way are the Salt Water variety (known as Salty’s) and they are frickin’ massive!
 Break your bones and swallow you whole kinda massive.